LavaLite/docs/installation.md

 <a name="basic-configuration"></a>
 ### Basic Configuration

-All of the configuration files for the Laravel framework are stored in the `config` directory.
+All of the configuration files for the Lavalite framework are stored in the `config` directory.
 Each option is documented, so feel free to look through the files and get familiar with the options available to you.

 #### Directory Permissions

-After installing Laravel, you may need to configure some permissions.
+After installing Lavalite, you may need to configure some permissions.
 Directories within the `storage` and the `bootstrap/cache` directories should be writable by your web server.
 If you are using the [Homestead](/docs/{{version}}/homestead) virtual machine, these permissions should already be set.

 #### Application Key

-The next thing you should do after installing Laravel is set your application key to a random string.
-If you installed Laravel via Composer or the Laravel installer, this key has already been set for you by the `key:generate` command.
+The next thing you should do after installing Lavalite is set your application key to a random string.
+If you installed Lavalite via Composer or the Lavalite installer, this key has already been set for you by the `key:generate` command.
 Typically, this string should be 32 characters long.
 The key can be set in the `.env` environment file.
 If you have not renamed the `.env.example` file to `.env`, you should do that now. **If the application key is not set, your user sessions and other encrypted data will not be secure!**

 #### Additional Configuration

-Laravel needs almost no other configuration out of the box.
+Lavalite needs almost no other configuration out of the box.
 You are free to get started developing!
 However, you may wish to review the `config/app.php` file and its documentation.
 It contains several options such as `timezone` and `locale` that you may wish to change according to your application.

-You may also want to configure a few additional components of Laravel, such as:
+You may also want to configure a few additional components of Lavalite, such as:

 - [Cache](/docs/{{version}}/cache#configuration)
 - [Database](/docs/{{version}}/database#configuration)
 - [Session](/docs/{{version}}/session#configuration)

-Once Laravel is installed, you should also [configure your local environment](/docs/{{version}}/installation#environment-configuration).
+Once Lavalite is installed, you should also [configure your local environment](/docs/{{version}}/installation#environment-configuration).

 <a name="pretty-urls"></a>
 #### Pretty URLs

 **Apache**

 The framework ships with a `public/.htaccess` file that is used to allow URLs without `index.php`.
-If you use Apache to serve your Laravel application, be sure to enable the `mod_rewrite` module.
+If you use Apache to serve your Lavalite application, be sure to enable the `mod_rewrite` module.

-If the `.htaccess` file that ships with Laravel does not work with your Apache installation, try this one:
+If the `.htaccess` file that ships with Lavalite does not work with your Apache installation, try this one:

     Options +FollowSymLinks
     RewriteEngine On